RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-swift-client-sdk/docs/TicTacToeAPI.md

     open class func getGameHistory(gameId: String, completion: @escaping (_ data: [GameState]?, _ error: Error?) -> Void)
 ```

-Retrieves the history of Game States from the initial move (turn) to the latest Game State.
+Retrieves the history of Game States from the initial move (turn) to the current Game State.
 This can be used, for instance, to create an animated time-lapse of the Game play.

 ### Example
 ```swift